 Here is a complete, (occasionally) up-to-date CV (pdf).
 And a link to my Google Scholar profile with citation numbers.
 An overview of my peer review and editorial work is available at Publons.

 Bored with academia?
 Then check out my photos.
-Or see the movies and music I like.
+Or see the movies I like.
 If you have even more time to waste, here is what I have recently found pinworthy on the Internet.

 To get in touch, write me at firstname.lastname@example.org.